National Competitive Grants Program

 Aboriginal and Torres Strait Islander Researchers’ Network

-On 25 May 2011, Senator the Hon Kim Carr, Minister for Innovation, Industry, Science and Research announced a new Aboriginal and Torres Strait Islander Researchers’ Network, which will help Indigenous Australian researchers and research students seize more research opportunities and advance their research in a supportive environment.
+On 25 May 2011, former Senator the Hon Kim Carr, Minister for Innovation, Industry, Science and Research announced a new Aboriginal and Torres Strait Islander Researchers’ Network, which will help Indigenous Australian researchers and research students seize more research opportunities and advance their research in a supportive environment.